ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/format/text.rst

     - (string) **replace** - the replacement text
     - (bool) **case_sensitive** (default: TRUE) - whether or not the replacement is case-sensitive (has no effect if regex replacement is used, in those cases use the ``i`` regex flag)
     - (bool) **regex** (default: FALSE) - whether the find string should be processed as a regex replacement

   :returns: A Formatter object
   :rtype: object

+.. method:: url()

+  Normalize a URL for use in markup.

+  :returns: A Formatter object
+  :rtype: object